 Apply to the Watershed Classroom

-- Includes at least three outdoor fieldwork activities
+At least three outdoor fieldwork activities

-- Supports state standards: CA Common Core, CA History and Social Science Content Standards, Next Generation Science Standards, and/or CA Blueprint for Environmental Literacy
+State standards: CA Common Core, CA History and Social Science Content Standards, Next Generation Science Standards, and/or CA Blueprint for Environmental Literacy

-- Produces a public product: Students have a way to share their work with the community.
+Student Showcase: Students have a way to share their work with the community.

-- Has a clear connection to the Petaluma Watershed
+A clear connection to the Petaluma Watershed

 A printable version of the above requirements and expectations.